 While renting to tenants with low incomes is beneficial for the community, it’s also convenient for you.
-Renting to tenants using Section 8 vouchers gives you tenants who follow contract guidelines, stay for a long time and pay on time; you have access to a larger pool of tenants who can rent your property; you can purchase cheaper properties; and you don’t have to worry about your tenants sneaking in more people who will drive up utility bills and make a lot of noise.
+Renting to tenants using Housing Choice Vouchers gives you tenants who follow contract guidelines, stay for a long time and pay on time; you have access to a larger pool of tenants who can rent your property; you can purchase cheaper properties; and you don’t have to worry about your tenants sneaking in more people who will drive up utility bills and make a lot of noise.

 Guaranteed Monthly Income

 By renting to Section 8 tenants, you have a guaranteed monthly payment.
 The housing authority will pay you every month.
 Additionally, tenants are paying 30 percent of their monthly income, which is considered affordable rent.
 When tenants are better able to afford rent, it’s easier for them to make rent payments.
 So, you’re more likely to get paid by them!